visual-framework/vf-core/components/vf-logo/README.md

 ## About

+A simple component to add the Visual Framework logo to a page.
+You'll likely want to use this one as a template to add your own logo.

 ## Install

 This component is distributed with npm.
 After [installing npm](https://www.npmjs.com/get-npm), you can install the `vf-logo` with this command.